 Colleen Scanlon, RN, MS, JD.
 The project faculty selected Colleen Scanlon as their consultant because of her expertise and practice in end-of-life care ethics.

-David Weissman, MD, FAANPM.
+David Weissman, MD, FAAHPM.
 Dr. Weissman is a consultant in palliative medicine.
 He is a pioneer in palliative care medicine and has done extensive work in role modeling with physicians, students, and institutions to promote change in improving end-of-life care.
-David’s mind set and practice is in keeping with the goals of the grant.
+David’s mind set and practice was in keeping with the goals of the grant.